pleiszenburg/abgleich/README.md

 ## USAGE

 All potentially changing or destructive actions are listed in detail before the user is asked to confirm them.
-None of the commands listed here will change a zpool, dataset or snapshot on its own without the user's explicit consent.
+None of the commands listed below create, change or destroy a zpool, dataset or snapshot on their own without the user's explicit consent.

 ### `abgleich tree config.yaml [source|target]`